brainix/pottery/README.md

 is that it creates a temporary copy of the `HyperLogLog`, then inserts the element that you&rsquo;re running the membership test for into the temporary copy.
-If the insertion changes the temporary `HyperLogLog`&rsquo;s cardinality, then the element must not have been in the original `HyperLogLog`.
+If the insertion changes the temporary `HyperLogLog`&rsquo;s cardinality, then the element must not have been inserted into the original `HyperLogLog`.

 ```python
 >>> 'joey tribbiani' in google_searches